-- (1) A drawee bank upon which cheques have been drawn by its customer shall send or make available to the customer a statement of account in written or electronic form, showing payment of the cheques for the account and shall either return or make available to the customer the cheques paid or provide information in the statement of account sufficient to allow the customer reasonably to identify the cheques paid. - (2) The statement of account shall - - (a) provide sufficient information where the cheque is described by transaction date, description or particulars and amount; and - (b) specify the different charges in respect of the cheque book facilities provided by the bank to the customer.
+(1) A drawee bank upon which cheques have been drawn by its customer shall send or make available to the customer a statement of account in written or electronic form, showing payment of the cheques for the account and shall either return or make available to the customer the cheques paid or provide information in the statement of account sufficient to allow the customer reasonably to identify the cheques paid.

+- (2) The statement of account shall - - (a) provide sufficient information where the cheque is described by transaction date, description or particulars and amount; and

+- (b) specify the different charges in respect of the cheque book facilities provided by the bank to the customer. - (3) The frequency required for sending such statements of account shall be agreed with the central bank.